-The course requires full attendance of classes for the face to face section of the course and virtual meetings for the online section.
+The course requires full attendance of classes for the face to face section of the course and of the weekly online meetings for the on-line section.
 Attendance counts as 10% of the final grade (10 points out of 100).
 Missed meetings result in reduction of attendance points as follows: